On Bellman's Optimality Principle for zs-POSGs: Solving POSGs as Occupancy MGs

 A first question is whether this game $Q^*_{\depth}(\occ_\depth, \vbeta_\depth)$ is in fact a normal-form game, \ie, whether it could be defined by a payoff matrix over pure decision rules, payoffs for behavioral decision rules being obtained through linear mixtures.

-$V_\depth(\occ_\depth,\cdot,\cdot)$ is linear in each player's decision rule space at each time step (\ie, in $\beta^i_{\depth'}$ for any $i$ and $\depth'\in\{\depth \twodots H-1\}$), but multilinear in each player's behavioral strategy space (see Lemma~\extref{cor|V|lin|dr} App.~\extref{appLinearity}), which suggests that $Q^*_{\depth}(\occ_\depth, \cdot, \cdot)$ may not be convex-concave (and thus not (bi)linear) in the space of decision rules at $\depth$.
+$V_\depth(\occ_\depth,\cdot,\cdot)$ is linear in each player's decision rule space at each time step (\ie, in $\beta^i_{\depth'}$ for any $i$ and $\depth'\in\{\depth \twodots H-1\}$), but multilinear in each player's behavioral strategy space (see Lemma~\extref{cor|V|lin|dr} App.~\extref{appLinearity}), which suggests that $Q^*_{\depth}(\occ_\depth, \cdot, \cdot)$ is not (bi)linear in the space of decision rules at $\depth$, and thus possibly not concave-convex.
 As a consequence, we are possibly facing an {\bf ab}normal-form game and cannot use von Neumann's Minimax theorem.

 \paragraph{Properties of the Maximin and Minimax Values}